About the Microsoft Dataverse for Teams environment

-Delete a Project Oakdale environment
+Delete a Dataverse for Teams environment

-Promote a Project Oakdale environment to production
+Upgrade a Dataverse for Teams environment to production

-Should more instances be needed, consider deleting unused environments or promoting to environments to Common Data Service.
+Should more instances be needed, consider deleting unused environments or upgrading environments to Dataverse.

-|Max Project Oakdale environment storage per tenant||10 GB + Project Oakdale environments × 2 GB (up to a max of 1 TB).
+|Max Dataverse for Teams environment storage per tenant||10 GB + Dataverse for Teams environments × 2 GB (up to a maximum of 19.5 TB).

-|Max Project Oakdale environments API calls||API requests in Microsoft Power Platform consist of various actions that a user makes across various products.
+|Max Dataverse for Teams environments API calls||API requests in Microsoft Power Platform consist of various actions that a user makes across various products.

 For more information about API calls and the per-user limits available, go to Microsoft Power Platform request entitlements.

-The following actions will be taken when customers approach and exceed the environment-level or tenant-wide Teams limits.
+The following actions will be taken when customers approach and exceed the environment-level or tenant-wide Microsoft Teams limits.

 Environment-level enforcement actions

-- At 80 percent of the limit, the Teams users will see in the Teams maker experience a message informing them the capacity limit is about to be reached.
+- At 80 percent of the limit, the Microsoft Teams users will see in the Microsoft Teams maker experience a message informing them the capacity limit is about to be reached.
 At this point, customers are encouraged to either reduce storage usage or contact their admin for other options.

-When a tenant approaches or reaches their tenant-wide Teams limits described earlier, the following actions will be taken:
+When a tenant approaches or reaches their tenant-wide Microsoft Teams limits described earlier, the following actions will be taken: